 interested in this

 the history of the Magyar people.
 The importance of livestock and the

-nomadic lifestyle of the Magyar people is apparent in the prominence
+nomadic lifestyle of the Magyar people is apparent in the prominence of meat

-Hungarian food and may be reflected in traditional
+in Hungarian food and may be reflected in traditional meat dishes

-15th century, King Matthias Corvinus and his Neapolitan wife Beatrice, influenced by
+Matthias Corvinus and his Neapolitan wife Beatrice, influenced by

-Renaissance culture, introduced new recipes ingredients and
+Renaissance culture, introduced new recipes ingredients and spices like

 fruits in stuffings or cooked with meat.
 Some of these spices like ginger